josephgeorgep/atomberg/README.md

 ![image alt](https://github.com/josephgeorgep/atomberg/blob/d3205859a1c2604d09c4c08dceb7bda9cfacec2c/assets/TYWE1S.png)

 The pins **IO0**, **3.3V**, **TX**, **RX** should be soldered directly to the MCU as shown in the pinout.
-Don't forget to gnd GPIO0 (IO0) for taking the MCU into flashing mode :)
+Don't forget to gnd GPIO0 (IO0) for taking the MCU into flash mode :)

 Happy flashinggggg ;)